-Many times I am called in to redo a job that a painter has done in trying to sand around the hardware and it’s really a mess.
+Many times we are called in to redo a job that a painter has done in trying to sand around the hardware and it’s really a mess.
 The sand marks are so bad, it’s hard to believe that it was done by a professional.

-I have seen painters that don’t even take the door off the hinges that try and refinish the door.
+We have seen painters that don’t even take the door off the hinges but try and refinish the door.
 This is just not possible.
 To refinish a door properly, it needs to be worked on in a horizontal way.
-Otherwise the stripper just runs off the door and dust and old finish would be making a mess of your home or business.
+Otherwise, the stripper just runs off the door and dust and old finish would be making a mess of your home or business.

 If you are considering working with someone to refinish your door for you, always ask them how they are going to do your job.
 If they are going to do it in place, thank them and get someone else.